Part of a fact sheet series related to Key changes under the new Commission Act and Rules

-A regulatory official may also request ‘specified information or documents relating to the purpose of the contact within a specified period’ for certain types of assessment contacts, such as desk contacts with residential or home services.
+A regulatory official (refer to the Language glossary for the definition of a regulatory official) may also request ‘specified information or documents relating to the purpose of the contact within a specified period’ for certain types of assessment contacts, such as desk contacts with residential or home services.
 This may also include self-assessment material.
 The request can be made orally or in writing, and the provider must comply with this request.

 The Commission will expect providers to undertake self-assessment of their performance against the Standards as part of their commitment to continuous improvement.
 Providers should be updating their self-assessment information regularly to show how they are complying with the standards and actioning any identified areas of improvement.

 The Commissioner may request self-assessment documentation from providers to assist with understanding a provider’s continuous improvement framework.